 Students enrolled in our field based courses in the Teacher Preparation Department complete field work in off-campus facilities to enhance their learning experiences.
 Our students engage in field experience within a school or childcare agency each term in urban, rural, and suburban settings with traditional, high risk and special needs children.

-Our program is closely aligned with the criteria from accreditation standards, and National Council for Accreditation in Teacher Education (NCATE), National Association for the Education of Young Children (NAEYC) standards and the New York Learning Standards.
+Our program is closely aligned with the criteria from accreditation standards, National Association for the Education of Young Children (NAEYC) standards and the New York Learning Standards.
 These standards are integrated into our departmental Conceptual Framework.
 Find out teacher certification requirements by state at www.teachercertificationzone.com.

 Higbee Hall, Room 109